ACCESS-NRI/access-hive.org.au/docs/getting_started/spack.md

 ### Create a directory for Spack

 Create a directory on the filesystem where _Spack_ will be installed (e.g. `/g/data/$PROJECT/$USER/spack/0.22`).
+Use the `/g/data` filesystem if you wish to run the binaries on the compute nodes.

 ```
-mkdir -p spack/0.22
+mkdir -p /g/data/$PROJECT/$USER/spack/0.22
-cd spack/0.22
+cd /g/data/$PROJECT/$USER/spack/0.22
 ```

 ### Clone the relevant git repositories